Trust Our Experienced South Carolina Guardian ad Litem.

 - Recommending specific actions to be taken to benefit the child.

 - Making legal motions regarding custody and visitation rights of each parent.

 - Moving to restrain the activities of parents that might be dangerous to the child.

 - Seeking enforcement of court orders.

 While any qualified layperson can act as a guardian ad litem in cases involving the Department of Social Services, only a licensed attorney with experience in family law can serve as a guardian ad litem in private custody and visitation cases.

 At all times, the guardian ad litem is expected to ensure that the welfare of the child is protected.
 Children involved in Family Court disputes deserve the best advocate available.

-Please contact us today to discuss South Carolina guardian ad litem services, and how they might be valuable for your Family Court case.
+Please contact us today to discuss South Carolina guardian ad litem services, and how you can work with the Guardian ad Litem in your Family Court case.